WikiSpeaks: What It Means to Be a Wikipedian in Residence

 A: Some of the controversial articles have been the most memorable.
 Believe it or not, there was intense fighting about the Bakelite page.
 Real Bakelite is uncommon today, and people have strong feelings about what is and isn’t true Bakelite.
 I added an image of Bakelite buttons from our collection that created a dust-up.
 I substantially reorganized and rewrote that page in repeated visits over three years.
 And I’m proud of the Robert Brattain page, which I created; the John Harvey Kellogg page, which I fleshed out to include much more scientific information; and the clear toy candy page, to which I added a set of the Institute’s photos demonstrating how the candy is molded.

+This article is released under a CC-BY-SA-3.0 license.
 For more Wiki fun, join Ockerbloom for our monthly WikiSalon, a casual gathering of Wikipedia enthusiasts and those interested in learning more.